MaskPro: Linear-Space Probabilistic Learning for Strict (N:M)-Sparsity on LLMs: Experiments

 \textbf{Models \& Dataset.} We evaluate the performance on 4 LLMs, including Vicuna-7B~\citep{vicuna2023}, LLaMA-2-7B~\citep{touvron2023llama}, Deepseek-7B~\citep{deepseek-llm}, Gemma-7B~\citep{team2024gemma}.
 To ensure a fair comparison, we use the C4 dataset~\citep{raffel2020exploring} as a unified calibration or training dataset for each method and adopt the \textit{LM-evaluation-harness} framework~\citep{eval-harness} for zero-shot evaluations.
 Due to the page limitation, more details of the hyperparameters and experimental setups for reproducibility can be found in Appendix~\ref{ap:more_exp}.

 \textbf{Performance.} In Table~\ref{acc}, we report the zero-shot evaluation on several downstream tasks for the (2:4)-sparsity.
 We conduct extensive experiments on several 7B models to validate the effectiveness of our proposed method.
 MaskPro generally outperforms existing non-backpropagation methods, achieving an average performance improvement of over 2\% over the top-2 accuracy.
 On certain models and datasets, it achieves performance nearly comparable to MaskLLM.
 On the Wikitext PPL test, the MaskPro method also shows a consistent improvement, about 3 on LLaMA-2-7B and over 3 on the others.
 The weights of the Gemma-7B model are not sufficiently sparse, resulting in suboptimal performance of its corresponding sparse model and unstable PPL results.
-Due to the page limitation, we show more evaluations in the Appendix~\ref{ap:more exps}.
+We show more evaluations in the Appendix~\ref{ap:more exps}.
+More experiments of (4:8) / (8:16)-Sparsity are stated in Appendix~\ref{ap:4:8} and \ref{ap:8:16}.
+We also evaluate MaskPro on 13B and 30B models in Appendix~\ref{ap:larger}.

 \textbf{Optimizers.} In Figure~\ref{fg:2}~(a), we evaluate the training performance of vanilla PGE, loss residual and loss residual with the smoothing tracker.
 The metric on the y-axis represents how much the loss value of the current minibatch is reduced by the mask sampled from the current logits compared to the initial mask.
 It can be observed that the vanilla policy gradient update is almost ineffective, with the loss oscillating around zero without effectively learning any useful information.
 After applying the loss residual update, significant improvement is observed as the logits receive effective guidance to sample better masks.
 However, its effect is not sufficiently stable — after achieving a certain level of improvement, large oscillations occur, preventing further learning progress.
 The update of loss residual with the smoothing tracker can efficiently and stably train this task, leading to better results.